She-Codes-Now/Intro-to-Python/README.md

 2. Search Python 3

-If you would like, create an account and save the file as we try examples.
+If you want, create an account and save the file as we try examples.

 # What should I bring?
 Laptop or another device with good screen size so that typing programs, editing and debugging is easier.